 If you’re looking for something that falls somewhere in between the first two options, this small group day tour to Zion would be the perfect option.

-Zion National Park Day Trip from Las Vegas Itinerary
+Zion National Park Day Trip Itinerary

 Once you’ve arrived at the park, you’ll find there are endless options for things to do in Zion National Park in one day.